-· • described in the Policy Book in its sole and absolute disted by the Board of Directors. •
+without prior notice and as adopted by the Board of Directors.

 Signature Date

 Print Name

 APPENDIX - B TRAVEL/TRAINING AND EXPENSE REIMBURSEMENT FORMS

 ATTACHMENT A - TRAVEL/TRAINING REQUEST

 All information requested on this form needs to be completed before it will be accepted.
 Receipts for all reimbursable expenses must be attached and submitted with the Expense Report form within thirty (30) days of return from travel.